Improving Brain Tumour Care surveys share your experiences and help create change

 As well as chemotherapy, experts have said that the vaccine can be given to people going through radiotherapy, immunotherapy as well as hormonal therapies.

-If your cancer treatment is affecting your immune system, your healthcare team will advise you on the best time to get your COVID-19 vaccine – there may be points during your treatment when the vaccine is likely to be most effective for you.
+If your cancer treatment is affecting your immune system, your healthcare team will advise you on the best time to get your COVID-19 vaccine.
+There may be points during your treatment when the vaccine is likely to be most effective for you.

-How can I access the vaccine?
+How can I access the COVID-19 vaccine?

 You should always talk to your GP or your medical team if you have any concerns or questions about the vaccines.